-Is the rolling DeWalt miter saw stand going to suit your needs?
+Is the rolling DeWalt Rolling Miter Saw Stand going to suit your needs?
 I’ve poked around the web and found what others are saying about the saw stand, what they like and don’t like, how effective it is at work and how it compares with other stands.

 Why The Need For A Rolling Miter Saw Stand

-So moving the mitre saw from the workshop bench to the job site required using a made up saw table consisting of two adjustable height work platforms and a scaffold plank.
+So moving the miter saw from the workshop bench to the job site required using a made-up saw table consisting of two adjustable height work platforms and a scaffold plank.
 At this point, I’ve had to clamp the plank to the platform tables and screw the miter saw to the plank, a basic miter saw stand with a lot of heavy lifting and messing about.

 The DeWalt rolling miter saw stand with the saw attached full time would have effectively combined the workshop jobs and site jobs into one portable unit.

 Compatible Miter Saws

 This DeWalt rolling miter saw stand can be used with other than DeWalt miter saws but I don’t expect this would include all other saws.
 Some obscure brands may not fit however the mounting rails have a wide range of adjustments so it will adapt to most any Miter saw brand.

 Some brands that people have used include the 12” porter cable miter saw, the 12 in Kobalt sliding miter saw, 12 inch Skill miter saw, Craftsman 10″ sliding compound miter saw, Hitachi miter saws, and the 12 inch Bosch saw.
 It is most compatible with all DeWalt miter saws including 10 and 12 compound double bevel sliding Saws.

 Depending on which saw you attach to the stand, it’s attached using a bolt-on system and doesn’t utilize the quick connect setup that is available on the DeWalt Dwx-723, and Dwx-724 saw stands.